myFavShrimp/turf/README.md

     }
 }
 ```
 > By following the link [here](https://docs.rs/stylist/latest/stylist/struct.Style.html#style-scoping-and-substitution-rule-for-current-selector) you can gain a deeper understanding of how stylist processes selectors.
-By understanding these rules, you can effectively utilize the dynamic class names generated and apply styles to specific elements or components in your application.
+By understanding these rules, you can effectively utilize the dynamic class names generated.

-### 2. Use the `style_sheet` macro to include the resulting css in your code
+### 2. Use the `style_sheet` macro to include the resulting CSS in your code

 ```rust
 turf::style_sheet!("scss/file/path.scss");